hankster/Neckerworld/assets/README.md

 ## The standard Neckerworld family

-The Neckerworld standard edition contains the followig objects:
+The Neckerworld standard edition contains the following objects:

 * 37 males
 * 36 females